North American Vexillological Association: 21st century

 In 2001, NAVA conducted a survey ranking all U.S. state and Canadian provincial flags.
 New Mexico and Quebec were ranked best among U.S. states and Canadian provinces, respectively.
 The flag of Georgia at the time scored lowest, reflecting a pattern observed in the survey results where flags that featured a state seal on a monochrome background tended to receive lower ratings.

 This was followed by a 2004 survey of city flags, in which the flag of Washington, D.C. ranked first and Pocatello, Idaho ranked last.
+The survey results were published in the book American City Flags: 150 Flags from Akron to Yonkers by John M. Purcell and edited by Ted Kaye, who had run the survey.
 In 2022, NAVA conducted a follow-up survey assessing city flags redesigned since 2015.
 In this survey, the flag of Tulsa was ranked highest, Ranger, Texas lowest, and Pocatello, which had updated its flag in 2017, ranked 11th, reflecting the influence of the 2004 survey results.

 In 2006, NAVA published "Good" Flag, "Bad" Flag, a general purpose guidebook to effective flag design, outlining five principles: avoiding letters and seals, simplicity, meaningful symbolism, two or three basic colors, and distinctiveness.

 Impact

 NAVA members have also contributed to international flag design efforts.
 Prior to NAVA's founding, Whitney Smith assisted Guyanese President Cheddi Jagan in designing Guyana's new flag and later, in his capacity as president, advised governments on flags for Aruba, Bonaire, and the Saudi Arabian Navy.
 Decades later, in 2015, NAVA secretary Ted Kaye provided expertise to Fiji on a potential flag redesign, although the government ultimately decided not to proceed after an Olympic gold medal resulted in renewed national pride in the existing flag.
+In 2023, Kaye reprised his role as advisor, joining Brian Cham, a NAVA member, in advising the Minnesota State Emblems Redesign Commission (SERC).

 NAVA's surveys and the publication of "Good" Flag, "Bad" Flag have significantly influenced public awareness and the redesign of flags across North America.
 By identifying poorly designed flags and highlighting best practices, NAVA inspired citizens, officials, and design committees to reevaluate existing state and city flags.
 In several cases, government officials have consulted NAVA members for expertise during the redesign process.

+Critic Perry Dane contends that the result of "Good" Flag, "Bad" Flag was flag design trending towards "gimmicky sameness", and leading to a reduction in variety and "historical depth" of flags.